While hedgehogs are generally very healthy pets and don't tend to experience too many problems, there are some that should be mentioned.

 Blood in urine or feces.
 This is somewhat of a special case of internal problems.
 Blood spots in either urine or feces can be from an incredibly wide range of causes, and can be either a one-time thing (say, from constipation), or can be very serious.
 Any time it happens repeatedly, it bears a vet visit ASAP.
 Many cases will stem from bladder infections or similar ailments, which will usually respond very well to treatment with antibiotics.

-One situtation (focused on female hedgies for obvious reasons) is from tumorous growths in the uterus.
+One situation (focused on female hedgehogs for obvious reasons) is from tumorous growths in the uterus.
 The following information from Paul Ritchey, covers this in detail and also shows that tumors can be overcome in hedgies!

 SYMPTOMS: Few blood dots in litter pan first day.
 Everything else remained normal throughout the whole ordeal (eating, activity, attitude, etc.).
 Blood dots were only symptom.
 During a brief tabletop exam by me to see if she had hurt herself, she did both of her `duties' - blood evident.
 During the next few days in dealing with local vets, talking to Vera, etc., blood loss increased at an alarming rate.
 Few dots turned into ever increasingly larger blood spots.